 - Students who apply by the early action deadline (November 1) and complete their application will be notified of an admission decision in mid-December.

 - Students who apply by the regular admission deadline (December 15) and complete their application will be notified of an admission decision in mid-February.

 - Most competitive scholarships are awarded between January and March, and need-based scholarships and other forms of financial aid based on a student’s FAFSA are awarded in mid-March.
 Volunteer Scholarship awards are usually offered within two weeks of being admitted.

-- Within three to five working days from being admitted, check the status page in your VIP account to acquire your NetID and Student ID number.
+- Check your Go Vols Portal to acquire your NetID and Student ID number.

 - Next, set up your NetID and password.

 - Use your NetID and password to log into MyUTK.